make pet-friendly Hamlet House your hub for exploring the spectacular Sapphire Coast

 The Sapphire Coast is golfing country!
-Three clubs lie within 30 minutes drive from Hamlet House, with Eden's just 5 minutes away.
+Three clubs lie within 30 minutes drive from Hamlet House, with Eden's just 5 minutes down the road.
 Why not explore all three?

 October 22-29 is the Sapphire Coast Week of Golf with comps at several of the courses.

 We love the idea that the golfer in the family can enjoy 18 holes at one of 3 golf courses in the vicinity whilst the rest go to the beach or have a swim in the pool or go to ride a pony at Oaklands.
 Something for everyone!
 Return to relax with some Broadwater oysters and finger limes on the deck at Hamlet House.
+So yum!

-Scroll down for more Far South Coast coolness!
+Scroll down or click the link for more Far South Coast goodness!

 The stunning beauty of the South Coast invites exploration.
 Markets, walks, dog-friendly beaches -- all sparkle like gems in the villages of the Sapphire Coast.

-Cruising in on hold at the moment, due to COVID-19.
-When it resumes, Eden will be a destination.
 With its new upgraded extended wharf and deep-water port, Eden has become the gateway to New South Wales, ACT and Victoria -- especially the Sapphire Coast, Gippsland, west to the Monaro/Snowy Mountains, on to Canberra and north to Sydney.
-More than 25 ships call into Eden during the cruising season, November to May.